BracketsA/AI-Elite-Tier-Training-Document/TrainingFile.md

 #### Group Punishments

 If a user is breaking the handbook and/or the Discord server rules during the event, they may qualify for a group punishment.
 If the user is a Trainee or Cadet, they can only have their points deducted if they were warned about their behavior before, but their attendance may still be voided.
 If the user is Tier 1 or above, they will be punished on the spot.
+Additionally, if the user is disobeying orders, but they are not breaking the handbook, they can only get an attendance void.

 Here are the different types of punishments:
 - Attendance void